Dinner for One: Legacy

 The sketch resonated strongly with Norwegian, Luxembourgish and German audiences.
 The sketch is one of the most widely known pieces of English-language media in Europe despite its relatively minimal impact in Britain.

 Deutsche Post issued a commemorative stamp for the show on 11 October 2018.

 In January 2021, Google added an easter egg to their Knowledge Panel for the film.
 The panel included a tiger's head, which when clicked showed James running across the screen and tripping over said tiger.
 It also featured sound clips from the film, chiefly the line "Same procedure as every year, James."

 In December 2022, it was announced that German studio UFA would produce a six-part prequel series, set 50 years before the original version.
+It was published as "Miss Sophie – Same Procedure as Every Year" in 2025 on Prime Video.

 In March 2023, King Charles III, delivering a speech at a banquet during his state visit to Germany, raised a laugh by saying, in German, "It is nice of you all, not to have left me alone with a 'Dinner for One'!"
 In his speech to the German Bundestag, Charles III referred to "Miss Sophie" as an example of cultural exchange between Britain and Germany; although he admitted that Miss Sophie does not "give a very accurate impression of modern Britain".